 When you're looking for an apartment to rent, consider things like your price range, location, amenities and number of people living with you.
 These criteria can help determine the apartment type that suits your needs.

 Apartments come in all shapes and sizes.
 If you're not familiar with the terminology, it may be hard to keep track of what's what.
 How do you tell the difference between a high-rise and a mid-rise?
 A studio and a loft?
-Below is a list of common apartment types and how they compare to each other.
+Below is a list of common apartment types and how they compare.

 A studio apartment generally consists of a single, open room where you live and sleep.
 Studio apartments tend to be on the smaller size - around 600 square feet or so – but include your basics: kitchen, bathroom and general living space.
 You might hear a studio apartment called an "efficiency apartment."
 Efficiency apartments are studios that come with a kitchenette rather than a standard kitchen.